CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 CAT Eligibility Criteria for Working Professionals

-CAT Eligibility Criteria 2026: Complete Breakdown
+Complete Breakdown on CAT Eligibility Criteria

 CAT Eligibility Criteria: Academic Qualification

-CAT Eligibility Criteria: Final Year Student
+CAT Exam Eligibility Criteria: Final Year Student

-• They must provide a certificate from an authorized person at their university stating that they are in their final year of graduation.
+• Candidates in their final year of a bachelor’s degree or awaiting results are eligible to apply.
+They must provide a certificate from an authorised person at their university stating that they are in their final year of graduation.
 Such candidates are provisionally admitted, and admission will get confirmed once their proof of graduation with the required percentage is submitted.

 CAT Eligibility Criteria: Professional Degree Holders

-CAT Eligibility Criteria: Age Limit
+CAT Exam Eligibility: Age Limit

 CAT Age Criteria 2026